smastrom/react-email-autocomplete/README.md

 </details>

-Or add a class to the wrapper `div` via `className` prop, and target any child:
+Or add a class to the wrapper `div` via `className` prop and target any child:

 ```css
 .my-wrapper {